 In September 2019, Phillippi Creek friends and neighbors removed 299 lbs of trash and 35 lbs of recyclables from the creek.
 A lot of plastic bottles and drink containers were pulled out.
 If your friends or family members are buying bottled water, consider having a conversation about using a water filter.
 All of the tap water in the Sarasota county and its cities is safe to drink.
 Filters can help improve taste if that’s the issue.

 Electronic gift cards that go right to an email inbox help reduce plastic and excess wrapping that usually gets discarded soon after use or opening.
 Services like Venmo and Cash also make it extremely easy to send someone a gift they can pick out themselves.

 Gifting shouldn’t only revolve around things.
 Plan a fun, safe hike or paddle and bring a bag to collect trash along the way.
 Join a volunteer outing with a group like the Sarasota Bay Estuary Program, or offer to help coordinate a get together for a friend or relative and talk about ways to reduce overall waste.

 Native Florida Plant or Tree

 There are so many beautiful Florida native plants that can go right into the yard with little to no maintenance.
-They help filter rainwater, reducing overall pollution levels that end up in the creek.
+They help store and filter rainwater, reducing overall pollution levels that end up in the creek.
 It just so happens that Christmas Berry is a Florida native species, producing bright red berries in the late autumn/early winter.
 How convenient!
 Visit the Florida Native Plant Society for more information and a list of plants.